INM-6/viziphant/README.md

 #### Installation

+Viziphant works with Python 3.6+ only.
 For a development install follow these instructions:

 ```
 git clone https://github.com/INM-6/viziphant.git